ggcity/generative-ai-training/README.md

 - If you've supplied the data, AI doesn't need to search the web for additional context
 - Web search increases risk of data exposure

+### AI Agents
+Up and coming advancement in GenAI is Agentic AI.
+These systems can do tasks on your behalf like browsing the web, fill out forms, booking reservations, or use your computer in general.
+- You are basically doing a screen sharing session with the AI agent
+- Take extra precautions as whatever is on your screen is being shared with these AI systems
+- Avoid sharing credentials

 ### AI Tools to Avoid Professionally (and Personally)

 **Avoid these tools entirely:**